kmoorejr9/intro_flutter_project/README.md

-# Technical Interview

-Mobile position Flutter intervew project for Oddball
+# Flutter Intro Project Evaluation

 ## Requirements for running the project